X-Rafaelim/InfoCar/README.md

 ## Future Updates

-For some time i will not work on this app because i am taking mini vacations but the updates that the app needs and in a futuru will have is:
+For some time i will not work on this app because i am taking mini vacations but the updates that the app needs and in a future will have is:

 * Website to put the information in the DataBase
 * Upgrade the code